-My name is Will, I’m in my late 30’s, and have been passionate about exercising for as long as I can remember.
+My name’s Will, I’m in my early 40’s, and have been passionate about exercising for as long as I can remember.

 I work full time as a physical therapist, where I spend a majority of my time teaching folks how to use exercise to reach individual goals: pain management, improving strength or mobility, increasing endurance, or reducing fall risk after varying injuries or illnesses.

 In my spare time (as limited as it can be sometimes), I still make an effort to exercise for myself, both for the enjoyment of it and all of the health benefits that come with it.

 As a kid, I was always running around outside playing sports (usually basketball).